What You Need to Know

 Due to the current COVID-19 developments:

 - Masses resumed May 6, 2020, with strict social distancing and sanitizing requirements.
 For more information, please read our Mass guideline article.
-All other parish activities, remain canceled indefinitely except for confessions, select hours of the Liturgy of the Hours, and limited adoration times.
+All other parish activities, remain canceled indefinitely except for confessions, select hours of the Liturgy of the Hours, and adoration.
 The parish office opened to the public on June 8.

 - Communion calls to the homebound and ill are canceled until further notice.